BCDevOps/developer-experience/apps/artifactory/docs/README.md

 4 packages are looking for funding run `npm fund` for details
 ```
-*Note*: The user that has authenticated to artifactory must have appropriate permissions to pull from the repository, otherwise this command return with permissions errors, just like the one shown below:
+*Note*: The user that has authenticated to artifactory must have appropriate permissions to pull from the repository, otherwise this command will return with permissions errors, just like the one shown below:

 ```bash
 npm ERR! code E403